kowainik/kowainik.github.io/posts-raw/2018-11-18-state-pattern-matching.md

 Left (ExpectedEndOfList (BoolValue False :| []))
 ```

-> **NOTE:** In this blog post I’ve used function-based approach for decoders.
+> **NOTE:** In this blog post I’ve used a function-based approach for decoders.
-> However, it’s also possible to use typeclasses-based approach to avoid passing
+> However, it’s also possible to use a typeclasses-based approach to avoid passing
 > explicitly value conversion function for value decoder and `Decoder` action to
 > `decodeValues` function.

 That’s all folks!
-I hope that after this blog post you gained a better insight
+I hope that after this blog post you have gained a better insight
 into the `State` monad and monad transformers.

 Here you can find gist with the full code: